It is NOT the same as influenza or the “flu.”

 Transmission/Incubation

 Symptoms usually begin about 24 to 48 hours after infection, but they can appear as early as 12 hours after exposure.
 Gastroenteritis can spread easily from person to person.
 Both stool and vomit are infectious.
 Particular care should be taken with young children in diapers who may have diarrhea.
 It can also be spread by eating or drinking contaminated food or water.
-People with gastroenteritis are contagious from the moment they begin feeling ill to at least 3 days after recovery.
+People with gastroenteritis are most contagious from the moment they begin feeling ill to at least 3 days after recovery.

 Symptoms